thetastate1/RedSeaHA/README.md

 5. Figure out what "st" and "pd" is for in setting pump values
 6. Add manual doser capability
 7. ATO
+8. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor

 PAYLOADS